-Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL, who in turn will inform the Head of School or Executive Director.
+Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL, who in turn will inform the Headmaster or Executive Director.
 The Executive Director will follow the relevant local safeguarding procedures.